hpssjellis/tedx-feb-2026-educational-duality/README.md

 13. For Teachers: Friction Before Freedom
 14. For Parents: Protect the Pre-Sleep Brain
 15. For Administrators: Make Skills a Shared Outcome
-16. Conclusion: What the Future Actually Requires
+16. Conclusion: What the Future Might Actually Require

-21. Conclusion